CodePath-ios-group7-project/CodePath-ios-project/README.md

 * Post Screen
    * Photo image field to be modified
    * Title, price, location text fields to be modified

+* Welcome Screen - Allow user to select Sign in or Register options
+    * Register Screen
+    * Login Screen
+* Register Screen - Allow user to sign up with valid username and password
+    * Login Screen
+* Login Screen - Allow user to log in with valid username and password
+    * Home Screen
+* Home Screen - User can see what product is being sold, post listed by creation time.
+    * Item Detail Screen
+* Search Screen - Allow user to search their product
+    * Search Result Screen
+      * Item Detail Screen
+* Create Post Screen - Allow user to post their product
+    * Home Screen
+* Message Screen - User can send message to communicate with the product owner
+    * Individual Chat Screen
+* Profile Screen - User can modify their personal information, wishling and posts history in the screen
+    * Item Detail Screen
+* Settings Screen - Lets people change language, and app notification settings.
+    * Profile Screen

 ## Wireframes
 <img src="https://github.com/CodePath-ios-group9-project/CodePath-ios-project/blob/main/Wireframes/Wireframes.jpg" width=600>